- Round Hill Elementary School

 - Weekly News

-Word Study- Students are continuing to practice their words and will be assessed on Friday, October 18th.
+Word Study- New words came home this week and will be assessed on Friday, November 15.

 11/11- Veteran’s Day Assembly and 3rd Grade Performance- 9:00am

 Book Fair Begins, Spirit Day (wear red, white, and blue)

 NNAT scores sent home, report cards LIVE in ParentVue

 11/12- Picture Day Make Up, Last Tuesday ASEP, Family Night at the Book Fair, Family Bowling Night